How Do Solar Panels Work? Simple Explanation

 You don't need to understand quantum physics to get how solar panels work.
 The short version: sunlight hits silicon, electrons move, your kettle boils.
 Everything else is detail.

 But if you're spending £5,000 to £8,000 on a solar system, it's worth understanding what's actually happening on your roof.
+See our guide on how many solar panels to install for more detail.
 Not because you need to become an engineer, but because it helps you make better decisions about system size, panel placement, and whether the quotes you're getting make sense.

 Solar panels are made of photovoltaic (PV) cells.
 Each cell is a thin wafer of silicon, the same material in computer chips.
 When sunlight hits the cell, it knocks electrons loose from the silicon atoms.
 Those electrons flow through a circuit, creating direct current (DC) electricity.
 An inverter in your house converts that DC into alternating current (AC), which is what your sockets, lights and appliances run on.